 Steve joined Watsi on August 8th, 2013.
 Seven years ago, Steve joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Steve's most recent donation traveled 8,500 miles to support Kevin, a baby boy from Kenya, to fund surgery to repair his facial burns.
+Steve's most recent donation traveled 8,500 miles to support Augostino, a sweet and playful boy from Kenya, to fund surgery to heal his burns.

 Steve has funded healthcare for 116 patients in 14 countries.